Open 9 am - 2 pm (Early Close)

 We Are Expanding Learning Opportunities and Recreational Access:

-• To explore the river ecosystem and identify ways our shared efforts with communities can help to address environmental and equity challenges.
+• Identify ways our shared efforts with communities can help address environmental and equity challenges.

-• To enable more Chicagoans to enjoy recreation like canoeing, kayaking, birding and fishing.
+• Enable more Chicagoans to enjoy recreation like canoeing, kayaking, birding and fishing.

 We Are Improving River Health and Supporting Biodiversity and Climate Resiliency: